Stephanielpt/Flix/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [x] Can be linked to the site for buying movie tickets - given the title has no spaces
+- [x] Can be linked to the site for buying movie tickets (even if the title has spaces WOW!!!)
-- [x] Can place movies in a favorites list
+- [x] Can TRY to save movies (but doesn't fully work)
 - [x] Release date of movie is displayed
-- [ ] Rating is displayed in the detailed movie page!!!!!!
-- [x] Can refresh movie collections in addition to the table view format
+- [x] Can refresh movie in collection format (in addition to the movies in table view format)
-- [x] Can go from search to the detailed movie page
+- [x] Can go from search page to the detailed movies page
 - [x] Can be linked to trailers
-- [x]
+- [x] Can see trailers in detailed movies page
+- [x] Showed popular movies in collection view instead of only superhero movies

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):